adsgray/testsite/leagueinfo.md

 # Website / Standings
-* The Sunday Open has its own website at http://vccsundayopen.club
+* The Sunday Open League has its own website at http://vccsundayopen.club
 * The Schedule with results and League Standings should be updated in a timely fashion

 # Sunday Open General Rules
-* We must be off the ice by 8:45 - the bell is just a reminder.
+* We must be off the ice by 8:45 - the bell is just a reminder (see Clock Policy below)
-* Games that are tied at the end of regulation remain ties.
+* Games that are tied at the end of regulation (time or 8 ends) are recorded as ties
-* Spares can play any position but can't throw last stones (they can call game).
+* Spares can call the game, but cannot throw last stones
 * You must have 2 members of your team playing to register a win
-* You register 3 points for a Win, 1 points for a Loss, 2 points for a Tie, 0 points for a Default
+* 3 points for a Win, 2 points for a Tie, 1 point for a Loss, 0 points for a Default

 # Sunday Open Clock Policy
 We have 2 hours of contracted time from the Club and we are to be off the ice at the end of those two hours.
-As such, the clock rule that we use in the Sunday Open, is that we should try and honour our two hour time-commitment on the ice.
+As such, the clock rule that we use in the League, is that we try to honour our two hour time-commitment on the ice.

 Procedurally *the skips should discuss amongst themselves how many more ends they will have after the 5th end* (will they have time for 1 or 2).
 As a more competitive league we acknowledge that you need to know how many more ends you are playing as it affects how you will call the last ends in a close game.